wHEN YOU’RE AFTER SPARKS

 Not understanding the years of training needed to handle content in other languages, some look at what professional translators can do and think, That looks easy!
 I will do that too.
 As if they’ve declared themselves to be farmers, providers even, without long years carefully tending a plot of land.

-Image credit: wiedzie | pixabay
+Image credit: wiedzie | Pixabay

 Spanish to English Translator

-CEO and Founder of Afterwords Translations, LLC
+CEO, Founder, and Data Security Officer of Afterwords Translations, LLC